uulm-mrm/guided-extended-hybrid-astar/README.md

 Given the fact, that the python part is already planned to be replaced by C++, it would be more beneficial to contribute to the C++ part :)

 ## Credits
 The provided repository uses code which was published by other developers.
-A detailed enumeration can be found in the planner under src/freespace_planner/LICENSES.yaml
+A detailed enumeration can be found here: [src/freespace_planner/LICENSES.yaml](src/freespace_planner/LICENSES.yaml)
 - [fitpack](https://github.com/scipy/scipy/tree/main/scipy/interpolate/fitpack): spline routines of scipy
 - [pyReedsShepp](https://github.com/ghliu/pyReedsShepp): RS Curve generation
 - [VoronoiDiagramGenerator](https://web.archive.org/web/20131207065132/http://www.skynet.ie/~sos/mapviewer/voronoi.php): Voronoi diagram generation